IhorLeonov/dexola-camp_dapp/README.md

 1. Ensure your wallet is connected.

-2. Enter the amount of StarRunner tokens you want to stake in the provided input field.
+2. Enter amount of StarRunner tokens you want to stake in the provided input field.

-3. Click the "Stake" button to initiate the staking process.
+3. Click "Stake" button to initiate the staking process.

-4. Confirm the transaction in your wallet.
+4. Confirm transaction in your wallet.

 Once the transaction is confirmed on the blockchain, your tokens will be staked, and you will start earning rewards.

 ### Withdraw

-Ensure your wallet is connected.
+1. Ensure your wallet is connected.

-Enter the amount of staked StarRunner tokens you want to withdraw in the provided input field.
+2. Enter amount of staked StarRunner tokens you want to withdraw in the provided input field.

-Click the "Withdraw" button.
+3. Click "Withdraw" button.

-Confirm the transaction in your wallet.
+4. Confirm transaction in your wallet.

 ### Claim Rewards

+1. Ensure your wallet is connected.

-Click the "Claim Rewards" button.
+2. Click "Claim Rewards" button.

-Confirm the transaction in your wallet.
+3. Confirm transaction in your wallet.

 ## For dev